smartchicago/chicagoworksforyou/doc/API.md

 Path: `/health_check`

 Description: Display the current status of the system.
-Returns the current API version, database health, count of service requests in the database, and overall system health.
+Returns the current API version, database health, SR with the greatest 'requested_datetime' field (most recent request), and overall system health.
+The 'healthy' field indicates overall health, and should be the sole determinate whether or not to use the system.

 Input: none